mvaganov/CmdLineAsteroids/notes.md

 		* draw: polygons (player, projectiles)
 		* colors in the command line, with text overlay
 	* logic
+		* simulation runs in real time, even while player isn't providing input
-		* objects can move using simple physics
+		* objects move using simple physics
 		* objects interact when they collide
 		* player character is an object, controlled by user
 	* player choices